In this week’s Success Newsletter, I would like to reveal the 3 key traits of the con man – the Psychopath, Narcissist & Machiavellian.

 8. Callousness and lack of empathy – callous, heartless, contemptuous, indifferent and tactless.

-10. Poor behavioral controls – aggression, verbal abuse, outbursts of anger and temper tantrums
+10. Poor behavioural controls – aggression, verbal abuse, outbursts of anger and temper tantrums.

-12. Early behavior problems – antisocial behavior before age 13 – lying, stealing, cheating, vandalism, bullying, cruelty to animals or siblings
+12. Early behaviour problems – antisocial behaviour before age 13 – lying, stealing, cheating, vandalism, bullying, cruelty to animals or siblings.

 13. Lack of realistic, long-term goals – lack real direction but talk about big plans; sometimes a drifter

-15. Irresponsibility – repeatedly fail to honor commitments or obligations – legally, morally and financially
+15. Irresponsibility – repeatedly fail to honour commitments or obligations – legally, morally and financially.

 19. Revocation of condition release – probation may have been revoked due to lack of responsibility and accountability – failing to appear, etc.